Green Bottom Inn

-Green Bottom Inn was an early 19th-century tavern and racetrack in what is now Normal, Alabama, United States, first opened in 1815 in what was then Mississippi Territory by John Connally.
+Green Bottom Inn was an early 19th-century tavern, racetrack, horse market, and slave market in what is now Normal, Alabama, United States, first opened in 1815 in what was then Mississippi Territory by John Connally.
 The inn was located on a road known as the Meridian Pike (or Meridianville turnpike), outside what is today Huntsville.
 Connally bought the land at the Alabama land sales of 1809, "on the road leading north from Twickenham Town to Flint River."
 A commemorative plaque was placed on the site in 1930.
 The inn building, made in part from locally quarried stone, later became part of the campus of Alabama A&M University until it burned down in February 1931.

+History

-Set atop a small hill, it had seven porches and a fireplace that could hold a whole ox for roasting if need be.
+Set atop a small hill, John Connally's tavern had seven porches and a fireplace that could hold a whole ox for roasting if need be.
 It had its own spring, stables for horses, and cabins for the enslaved.
 The stables were run and the horses managed by a man of color named James Conley.
 According to an account published at the time of the 1931 fire: "The Inn, itself, contained only two large rooms, one of which served as an office and the other as the bar...Sleeping quarters were provided by a number of one-room buildings on the premises and it was the custom in that day and time to sleep as many men in one room as the room could accommodate."
-According a 1902 history of the educational progress of African Americans:
+According to a 1902 history of the educational progress of African Americans:

 "There once stood upon these grounds a famous inn, a large distillery, grog-shop, slave cabins, rows of stables in which were kept the great trotting horses of 50 years ago, while in the beautiful valley, circling at the foot of the hill, was the race-course, where thousands of dollars were lost and won...Here men, as well as horses, were bought and sold, and often blood was drawn from human veins by the lash like the red wine from bright decanters...The distillery has crumbled to dust.
 Not a vestige of those stables remain.
 The old grog-shop, too, has gone forever."

 Many of the old Connally-era buildings, however, were converted for the university: